How to Build a Proactive Customer Service Culture

-Isn’t the best complaint the one that never has to be delivered?
+Isn’t it true that the best complaint is the one that’s never made?

-Team members in almost every department already know what customers are likely to complain about.
-Despite a few outliers, most complaints tend to cluster over time into a few, specific buckets, that reoccur again and again.
+Team members across various departments often predict customer complaints.
+Most issues fall into a few recurring categories.
 If I asked you to stop reading right now and write down the five complaints you hear most from your customers, almost all of you could do it within 60 seconds.
 It.
 Is.
 Obvious.

 Take a look at five steps outlined below to start building your proactive customer service culture.